mnikhilsrikar2512/RAG_bot/README.md

-# RAG_bot
-# RAG Bot – Local Document Q&A
+# RAG Bot – AI Chatbot with Contextual Intelligence

-A fast, fully local Retrieval-Augmented Generation (RAG) chatbot that answers questions strictly from your documents.

-Built with:
+An AI-powered chatbot that uses Retrieval-Augmented Generation (RAG) to provide accurate, context-aware responses by combining semantic search with language models.

+## 🚀 Features

-- LangChain
+- Context-aware question answering
-- FAISS (vector store)
-- HuggingFace embeddings
+- Semantic search using embeddings
-- Ollama (Mistral)
-- Gradio UI
+- Vector database integration
+- LLM-based response generation
+- FastAPI backend for API access

+## 🧠 How It Works

+1. User sends a query
+2. System converts query into embeddings
+3. Relevant data is retrieved from vector storage
+4. LLM generates a response using retrieved context
+5. Final answer is returned to the user

-## Features
+## 🛠 Tech Stack

-- Answers only from uploaded documents
-- Chat-friendly follow-ups (“elaborate”, “tell me more”, etc.)
+- Python
-- Runs fully offline
+- FastAPI
+- Embeddings / Vector Search
-- Sub-second responses
+- LLM Integration

 ## Setup